KazYippee/Portfolio/CHECKLIST.md

 - [ ] Click "Save"
 - [ ] Note your website URL: `https://your-username.github.io`

-## 📝 Phase 3: Content Updates
+## 🎨 Phase 3: Use Portfolio Generator
-- [ ] Edit `index.html` file
+- [ ] Open `portfolio-generator.html` in your browser
-- [ ] Replace "Your Name" with your real name
+- [ ] Fill out personal information section
-- [ ] Replace "Your Professional Title" with your job title
+- [ ] Add your professional title
-- [ ] Update the about section with your story
+- [ ] Write your about section
-- [ ] Add your real email address
+- [ ] Add your skills (use + Add Another Skill button)
+- [ ] Add experience/projects with titles and descriptions
+- [ ] Choose your preferred color theme
-- [ ] Add your real phone number
+- [ ] Enter your GitHub username
+- [ ] Click "Generate My Portfolio"
-- [ ] Add your city and state
+- [ ] Preview your portfolio
-- [ ] Update social media links (LinkedIn, GitHub, etc.)
+- [ ] Download all generated files

-## 🎨 Phase 4: Skills & Experience
+## 📝 Phase 4: Content Updates
-- [ ] Replace skill tags with your actual skills
+- [ ] Replace template files with generated files
+- [ ] Verify all personal information is correct
-- [ ] Update project titles and descriptions
+- [ ] Check that experience descriptions are meaningful
-- [ ] Write compelling project descriptions
+- [ ] Ensure contact information is accurate
-- [ ] Add any additional skills you want to highlight
+- [ ] Test that social media links work

 ## 📸 Phase 5: Images
 - [ ] Take or find a professional profile photo
 - [ ] Resize profile photo to 400x400 pixels
 - [ ] Save as `profile-photo.jpg`
 - [ ] Upload to `images/` folder
-- [ ] Gather 4 project/portfolio images
+- [ ] Gather experience/project images
-- [ ] Resize project images to 600x400 pixels
+- [ ] Resize experience images to 600x400 pixels
-- [ ] Save as `project1.jpg`, `project2.jpg`, etc.
+- [ ] Name images as specified in your generator form
-- [ ] Upload all project images to `images/` folder
+- [ ] Upload all experience images to `images/` folder

 ## 📄 Phase 6: Resume
 - [ ] Update your resume